Worried about IR35? – Don’t Fret

 When Automation Squared approaches a new project, we encourage a step-back from a detailed specification.
 We want the opportunity to fully understand the motivations behind the project and the critical business outcomes.
 Our teams include commercialisation specialists as well as software experts, and our experience embraces every tech sector.
 Such an approach to Design and Discovery creates a dynamic that can draw the best ideas from both the developers and the client’s project leaders.
 ‘Mutual Challenge’ is a positive way to view the client-developer relationship in creating a truly agile environment and developing truly great software.

 For the contractor, we offer a team working environment that encourages innovative and entrepreneurial thinking, as well as technical excellence.
-Rewards are based, not on avoiding tax, but on achieving real results that deliver commercial gains for our clients — customer and developer satisfaction.
+Rewards are based on achieving real results that deliver commercial gains for our clients — customer and developer satisfaction.